Texas Car Insurance - You Could Save Up To 15%

 If you need full coverage on your vehicle in TX, your policy will include comprehensive and collision coverage.
 You may also want protection from uninsured and underinsured drivers, and coverage for medical payments.

-Uninsured (and Underinsured) Motorist pays damages that you, household relatives and passengers in the insured vehicles are legally entitled to recover because of bodily injury or death caused by uninsured, underinsured, or hit-and-run vehicles.
+Uninsured (and Underinsured) Motorist pays damages that you, household relatives and passengers in the insured vehicles are legally entitled to recover because of vehicle damage, bodily injury, or death caused by uninsured, underinsured, or hit-and-run vehicles.

 Moving to Texas?

 According to the Texas Department of Motor Vehicles (TX DMV), you have 30 days from the time you move to Texas to register your car.
 Also, the TX DMV does not issue driver licenses.
 To obtain a driver's license, please contact the Texas Department of Public Safety (TX DPS).